eeditiones/tei-publisher-faq/content/hosting/docker-compose.md

     context: https://github.com/eeditiones/tei-guidelines.git#master
     dockerfile: Dockerfile
 ```
+#### 4.1 Access Dockerfile from private Git repository
+The following was only tested for Gitlab but should work the same for any private Git repository that provides access tokens.

+In case tei-guidelines.git is hosted on a private Gitlab repository following steps are need to ensure Docker can acess it.

+1. create a `Personal Access Token` for your Gitlab user and note it down (sample user here is `demo-user`
+1. adjust the `context` in `docker-compose.yml`: `context: https://demo-user:${GITLAB_TOKEN:-unset}@github.com/eeditiones/tei-guidelines.git#master` (do not(!) replace `${GITLAB_TOKEN:..}` but only the Gitlab username
+1. whenever you call `docker compose` later, make sure to prepend `GITLAB_USER=guideline-user GITLAB_TOKEN=<Your-Secrect-Token> docker compose` (replace `<Your-Secrect-Token>' with your personal access token password).

 {{% notice note %}}
 Unless you are using TEI Publisher 8 (not released yet at time of writing) or a development build, you can also delete the entire `ner:` section from `docker-compose.yml`.
 The ner (named entity recognition) service is only used within the annotations editor, so you can also remove this if you do not plan to annotate documents.